 TWF aims to support organisations which help the economically disadvantaged build the basis of sustainable prosperity.
 TWF is committed to providing support to developing countries which will be used in a sustainable way with lasting impact, and which avoids promoting a culture of aid-dependency.
 All grant applicants should be able to demonstrate the sustained impact of their programmes, and show how they meet the Foundation’s objectives.

-TWF currently supports two principle themes of work to help achieve this goal:
+TWF currently supports three principal themes of work to help achieve this goal:

 TWF supports organisations working in a variety of developing countries, in particular in Sub-Saharan Africa and South Asia.
-Further information on our geographical areas of priority can be found here.
+Further information on our geographical areas of priority can be found in our description of Geographical priorities.

 WHAT WE WILL NOT FUND

-It is also not our intention to provide financial support to organisations seeking to alleviate the suffering resulting from high-profile natural or man-made disasters, including the delivery of food aid or shelter.
+It is not our intention to provide financial support to organisations seeking to alleviate the suffering resulting from high-profile natural or man-made disasters, including the delivery of food aid or shelter.
+We believe that there are many other sources of funding for disaster relief and the focus of TWF’s World Development Fund is on long-term development work.